CarlosCD/postcard/README.md

     brew install imagemagick

-The minimal is to download the `postcard.rb` file.
+The minimum is to download the files:

+    postcard.rb
+    Gemfile
+    Gemfile.lock

 The rest can be generated from running that program.

+After downloading it, run this command once to install a couple of dependencies (Ruby gems):

+    bundle

-Oh, also find the image file you want to use for your postcards.
+Also find the image file you want to use for your postcards.

 Special commad-line options:

     -g  Generates a YAML configuration file (`postcard.yml`) and exits (no postcard images generated).
         The file can be used to set several options, like the text to be printed or the target page size

     -v  Verbose mode.
 It could be a bit technical.
-It gives some details for each operation performed.
+It gives some details for each of the operations performed.

 ### A few examples